-The Luberon stretches 35 miles along a ridge of rugged hills from Cavaillon in the west to Manosque in the east and from the town of Apt south to the Durance River.
+The Luberon is a combination of 3 mountain ranges that stretch 35 miles from Cavaillon in the west to Manosque in the east and from the town of Apt south to the Durance River.
 Much of the area including Roussillon is protected in the Parc Naturel Régional du Luberon.

-Roussillon is classified as one of the Plus Beaux Villages de France (one of the most beautiful villages of France).
+Roussillon lies in the northern part of the Luberon and is classified as one of the Plus Beaux Villages de France (one of the most beautiful villages of France).
 Roussillon sits above one of the world's largest ocher deposits where 17 shades of ocher--violet, blood red, orange, yellow, and everything in between were once mined.

 Just a few minutes walk from the village is the trailhead for the Sentier des Ocres (Ocher trail).
 Ocher is a natural pigment in the soil which form the cliffs around Roussillon.
 Iron oxides color the sands into shades ranging from yellow to violet.
 The mineral landscape shows the effects of erosion and mining work done by man.